sumanjs/suman/README.md

 # &#9658; Suman features:

+* basics:
     * => tdd/bdd interfaces
-* => easy migration from Mocha (automated, see below)
+    * => easy migration from Mocha (it's automated, see below)
     * => extremely powerful, while aiming to be straightforward, clean, concise, consistent and accurate
     * => designed with ES6 and ES7 in mind, including Promises, async/await and generators

+* <b> Improved mechanics, syntax and semantics </b>
+    * Pass data from test cases to hooks and back to test cases using the value option of a test case, and t.data in the hook
+    * done callback function is now accompanied by other functions that have unique meanings and behavior

 * <b> Very simple but powerful dependency injection (DI/IoC)</b>
     *  most useful for injecting values acquired asynchronously, such as successful network connections and database values